v0.11.0 · AGPL-3.0 · Node.js >= 24

 Smaller Backups, Automatically

 ZIP/Deflate compression is on by default.
-BFS detects already-compressed files (photos, videos, archives) and skips them — no wasted CPU, smaller shards.
+BFS detects already-compressed files (photos, videos, archives) and skips them — no wasted CPU, smaller pieces.

 🌐